gjlmotea/nano_game/README.md

-# NanoGame
+# NanoGame in Angular

 ## A nano game with some ideas!!

-Develop in Angular
+The game is still in development

 ## Install and Run